-Packaging Design Testing: Material, Functionality, and Buyer Intent
+Packaging Design Testing: Importance, Methods, and Metrics

 Packaging Design Testing

-What Is Packaging Design Testing?
+What is Packaging Design Testing?

 Packaging design testing refers to the systematic evaluation of packaging prototypes or designs to assess their performance across various parameters, including material durability, visual appeal, functionality, and consumer perception.
 It is conducted to identify potential flaws, optimize design elements, and ensure compliance with industry standards.